The Mental Health Champions Project

 *Please note, all sessions are for parents and carers only, not school staff or professionals unless they are attending in their capacity as parent of a young person living in Bradford.

-Due to the ongoing coronavirus situation, we are holding our events this term online, via WebEx.
-Parents/carers will need internet access in order to log in to WebEx, but they do not need to download any software or register a WebEx account.
+Due to the ongoing coronavirus situation, we are holding our events this term online, via WebEx or Microsoft Teama.
+Parents/carers will need internet access in order to log in to the meeting, but they do not need to download any software or register any

-Booking details: To book please email Charlotte McLaughlin: firstname.lastname@example.org or call Charlotte on 07816 089217 (before 12 noon please).
+Booking details: To book parents are asked to email Charlotte McLaughlan: email@example.com or call Charlotte on 07816 089217 (before 12 noon please).
+Once a booking has been confirmed, log in details

 Individual Supervision for Champions: